 The Arc Jefferson - St. Lawrence seeks to make certain that its activities comply with its mission as well as with all applicable rules and regulations of the federal, state, and local government.
-All directors, staff, contractors, and vendors, are strongly advised to learn and use the laws and policies under which we operate.
+All affected individuals (persons who are affected by our risk areas including employees, the CEO, other senior administrators, managers, contractors, agents, subcontractors, independent contractors, the governing body corporate officers, and people supported), are strongly advised to learn and use the laws and policies under which we operate.

 Josie Clary is The Arc Jefferson - St. Lawrence's Corporate Compliance Officer

 - Abiding by all applicable laws, regulations and policies